thewca/wca-regulations/wca-regulations.md

         - C1b3) If other body parts of the competitor come in contact with the puzzle or parts of the puzzle without the competitor's intention and without applying moves, this is not considered operating the puzzle, at the discretion of the judge.
         - C1b4) During the solve, the competitor may hold the puzzle against the surface to help operate the puzzle (see [Regulation 7f1d](regulations:regulation:7f1d)).
     - C1c) During the solve, once a competitor operates the puzzle with one hand, they must not operate the puzzle with the other hand.
 Penalty: disqualification of the attempt (DNF).

-## <article-D><feet><solvingwithfeet> Article D: Feet Solving

-- D1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
-Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
-    - D1a) During the attempt, the competitor must sit in a chair, sit on the surface, or stand.
-    - D1b) During the solve, the competitor must use only their feet and the surface to operate the puzzle.
-Penalty: disqualification of the attempt (DNF).
-- D3) Starting the solve:
-    - D3a) The competitor places their feet onto the timer sensors.
-    - D3b) The competitor removes their feet from the timer sensors to start the solve.
-- D4) Stopping the solve:
-    - D4a) The competitor stops the timer by placing their feet onto the timer sensors.

 ## <article-E><fewest-moves><fewestmovessolving> Article E: Fewest Moves Solving